IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/introduction_to_bim.rst

 These objects may have lots of data and relationships.
 Examples of data might be classification systems, physical materials, associated documents, simulation results, and construction types.
-The data may be relevant to multiple disciplines, such a architecture, engineering, and construction.
+The data may be relevant to multiple disciplines, such as architecture, engineering, and construction.

 .. note::